Managing asbestos for employers who own their premises

 Consult with your employees

-Victoria’s health and safety laws require employers to consult with employees and Health and Safety Representatives who are, or are likely to be directly affected by any health and safety matter so far as is reasonably practicable.
+Victoria's health and safety laws require employers to, so far as is reasonably practicable, consult with employees and health and safety representatives (if any) on health or safety matters that directly affect, or are likely to directly affect them.
 Consultation must include sharing information, giving employees the opportunity to express their views, and taking those views into account.